Tikitikitikidesuka/character_frequency/README.md

 ### Enums

-- `CaseSense::InsensitiveASCIIOnly` - Converts ASCII characters to lowercase before counting This is the default.
+- `CaseSense::InsensitiveASCIIOnly` - Converts ASCII characters to lowercase before counting.
+This is the default.
 - `CaseSense::Insensitive` - Converts all UTF8 characters to lowercase before counting.
-If
- the character's lowercase version is a string not a character, it panics.
+If the Unicode character's lowercase version is a string, not a character, it panics.
 - `CaseSense::Sensitive` - Doesn't convert any characters to lowercase before counting.

 ## Example